-The Isle of Mull has a natural history that dates from the earliest geological period - the Lewisian and Torridonian rocks form the geological basement on Mull and Iona.
-The rock formations and minerals on Mull and the adjacent islands draw geologists from all over the world.
+The natural history of the Isle of Mull dates from the earliest geological period demonstrated by the Lewisian and Torridonian rocks which form the geological basement on Mull and Iona.
+Because of this, the rock formations and minerals on Mull and the adjacent islands draw geologists from all over the world.

 The geology of the Ross of Mull shows a wide variety of rock types of many different ages.
 The western end of the Ross of Mull and Iona are the most diverse geologically with Moine schists and gneisses, Devonian granite and the Torridian sandstones and Lewisian rocks that largely make up Iona, the Lewisian gneisses being Britain’s oldest rocks.